Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

-The Alicia EMK6 also has an indicator light and automatic shutoff feature, which prevents the unit from boiling dry.
+The Alicia EMK6 also has an indicator light and automatic shutoff, which prevents the unit from burning when the hot water is gone.
 That is a useful and welcome safety feature, and a huge plus for this model.
 On the other hand, some users have received units with rubber seals that weren’t as leak-proof as they had hoped.

 - Nice blend of classic and modern design features